Narcolepsy is the troublesome disorder of the human nervous system. The sufferer has to rely on the alternative ways to mitigate the problem.

 Hope you are doing well.

 Let we talk about another sleep disorder…Narcolepsy.
-This sleep disorder can disturb our sleep-wake cycle.
-Occasionally it makes us accident prone.
+Its the disorder that occasionally makes the individual more accident prone.

 Definition of Narcolepsy:

 Narcolepsy happens when we lose control over our sleeping.
 The narcoleptic person suffers from excessive daytime sleepiness.
 In fact, he falls asleep within a short while.
-The uncontrolled episodes of sleep usually stand for a brief period.
+Each uncontrolled episode of sleep usually stands for a brief period.
 Sometimes even for few seconds.
 In other words, the narcoleptic individual suffers from sleep attacks.

-Overall 0.02% of the worldwide population is affected with this sleep disorder.
-Around 25% narcoleptic individuals suffer from the disability.
+Overall Narcolepsy affects 0.02% of the worldwide population.
+Around 25% narcoleptic individuals suffer from some kind of disability.
 Mostly, the narcoleptic individuals suffer from chronic sleepiness.

 What causes Narcolepsy?